lopessx/Laravel-docker-custom/README.md

 # Laravel-docker-custom

 Easier to access boilerplate to run laravel on docker.
-To run you will need docker and docker-compose installed on your computer.
+To run you will need [docker](https://docs.docker.com/engine/install/) and [docker-compose](https://docs.docker.com/compose/install/) installed on your computer.
+[Bitnami official docker documentation](https://hub.docker.com/r/bitnami/laravel).

 ## Bitnami
 To initialize the image run